cristianprochnow/payflow/README.md

 - [x] Install packages needed for social login with Google
 - [x] Configure and use social login with Google

+## Concepts

+### `_variable`
+Insert `_` before variables is a semantic way to define class variables as private.
+They have not private strict behavior, perhaps it is a good way to turn it distinct from rest.

 ## Widgets

 ### `Stack()`